How To Apply For The FAFSA

 Completing the FAFSA is a crucial step to get the money you need for school and it can seem overwhelming, so we’ve put together these step-by-step instructions to help you through the process.

-Applying for FAFSA: Step-by-step instructions
+How to Apply for the FAFSA: Step-by-step instructions

 The FAFSA can be intimidating but should only take about an hour to finish as long as you follow these steps.